 - DCCECE will reimburse childcare voucher providers who remain open through the Child Care Development Block Grant.
 Below is a map with up to date information showing which child care providers are open.

-You can also see open child care centers as of 03/05/21 in Arkansas in this document, listed by county.
+You can also see open child care centers in Arkansas in this document, listed by county.

 - Arkansas WiFi Mapping Resource – Find outdoor public (free) WiFi location in Arkansas.